-This is a list of 47 best things to do in Athens, Greece as you asked for it.
-Many come to Athens because it is a popular destination but usually they stay in for -maybe- 2 to 3 nights before hoping to an Aegean or Ionian Island.
+Here is a list of 47 best things to do in Athens Greece as you asked for it.
+Many come to Athens because it is a popular destination, but usually, they stay in for -maybe- 2 to 3 nights before hopping to an Aegean or Ionian Island.

-But is Athens only for a couple of dvays or merely a weekend?
+But is Athens only for a couple of days or merely a weekend?
 The truth is it is way far from that.
 The reason?
-Athens covers a huge range of preferences.
-From ancient history, to soft outdoors, to culinary, even to hardcore outdoor activities.
+Athens covers a vast range of preferences, from ancient history, to soft outdoors, to culinary, even to hardcore outdoor activities.

-Having Athens as a base you can experience at least 47 best things to do, whereas each can offer 47 more!
+You have Athens as a base you can experience at least 47 best things to do, whereas each can offer 47 more!
 We mean pretty complete and fulfilling experiences!
-This city is our base so we know lots about this city.
-Here is our list of those things that will cover a huge variety of tastes, of all ages and peculiarities.
+This city is our base, so we know lots about this city.
+Here is our list of those things that will cover a wide variety of tastes, of all ages and peculiarities.

-Either you are a tourist, a traveler (there is a difference), a business person, a family or all these together, you will be able to assemble many things that will cover more than 5 days (at least).
+Are you a tourist, a traveler (there is a difference), a business person, a family, or all these together?
+You will be able to assemble many things that will cover more than five days (at least).
 These 47 best things to do in Athens are language independent.
-This means you don’t need to know Greek to experience them.
+You don’t need to know Greek to experience them.

 Sounds interesting, right?
 Let it roll!

-Around the city, to all directions, a big variety of hiking, adventure & extreme sports locations exist.
+Around the city, to all directions, a wide variety of hiking, adventure & extreme sports locations exist.
 Let’s explore what to do in Athens in the active part.

 Hiking & Trekking

-Mountains of Parnitha and Imittos are in no more than 1 hour distance from the city centre.
+Mountains of Parnitha and Imittos are in no more than 1-hour distance from the city center.
 They are approachable with public transportation.
-Especially in Parnitha there are tons of routes, ending to organized shelters with food, sweets and wine.
+Especially in Parnitha, there are tons of routes, ending to organized shelters with food, sweets, and wine.
 Read about some of them here, here, and here.

-Either inside the city (towards the east side of Athens like Saronida, Kavouri, Sounio, or at 45 minutes driving (approx 1.15 with public transportation).
+Either inside the city (towards the east side of Athens, Greece like Saronida, Kavouri, Sounio, or at 45 minutes driving (approx 1.15 with public transportation).
 At Artemida village you will find great beaches, surf and kitesurf bars and all the facilities to rent equipment or get taught by professional windsurfers.
-If you want to rent a car you get even more options, in areas like Xylokastro, Chalkida and more.
+If you want to rent a car, you get even more options, in areas like Xylokastro, Chalkida and more.
 Try something different when you wonder what to do.

 Stand Up Paddling